Contents

 - Environmental Protection Agency (EPA)A United States Government agency that protects human health and the environment.

-- GHG StatementA document submitted alongside Claimed Removals that details the calculations associated with a Removal, including the Project's emissions, Removals and Leakages, presented together in net metric tonnes of CO₂e.
+- GHG StatementA document submitted alongside Claimed Removals and/or Reductions that details the calculations associated with a Removal or Reduction, including the Project's emissions, Removals, Reductions and Leakages, presented together in net metric tonnes of CO₂e per Removal or Reduction.

 - Global Warming PotentialA measure of how much energy the emissions of 1 tonne of a GHG will absorb over a given period of time, relative to the emissions of 1 ton of CO₂.